Geraldine Juarez: Forays (2006 -2010)

 Forays was a collaboration between Adam Bobbette and Juárez who met as residents in Eyebeam in 2006.

 With her work with Forays, Juárez started sourcing her materials for free.In their work they will get resources through dumpster diving or through the website freecycle.
 Freecycle is a website where people post household items or clothes they no longer want or need for free.
 In their manifesto they stated "a foray must be compelled by the ethics of copyleft, hacking, alternative forms of exchange, and released within the public domain."
 Most of their works included manuals for create infrastructures describes as open source architecture.
 Open source architecture is essentially artists sharing build plans for various models through media sources.
 The technique of how a structure was built is the takeaway from the movement among newer media artists.

 Exhibits

 Juárez work has been shown internationally in exhibitions including "University of Disaster" at the 57th Venice Biennale in Italy, Show Me The Money at Northern Gallery of Contemporary Art in United Kingdom, Situations Placeholder in Fotomuseum Winterthur and 100 Years of Copyright in Haus der Kulturen der Welt in Germany.
 Early exhibitions include Interference, Feedback and Other Options in Eyebeam (NYC), Creative Times’s Democracy in America (NYC), Secret Project Robot (NYC), State of the Art: New York at URBIS Manchester (UK), Actions: What you can do with the city at Centre for Canadian Architecture (CA), G.R.L.| F.A.T.
-World Summit at CREAM (Japan) Los Impolíticos at Pan Pallazo delle Arti in Napoli (Italy), DEEP NORTH at Transmediale (Berlin) and festivals such Piksel, Futuresonic, Pixelache, Conflux and Transitio.
+World Summit at CREAM (Japan) Los Impolíticos at Pan Pallazo delle Arti in Napoli (Italy), DEEP NORTH at Transmediale (Berlin) and festivals such Piksel, Futuresonic, PixelAche, Conflux and Transitio_MX.